Irving Berlin: Various hit songs by Berlin

 Written after his first daughter's birth, he distilled his feelings about being married and a father for the first time: "Blue days, all of them gone; nothing but blue skies, from now on."
+The American public often associated Irving Berlin's music with Jewish cultural sensibility, when Berlin composed “Blue Skies”, the question of how a piece that resonated strongly with Jewish culture, became a strong representation of American musical culture came into light.
+Studying the early performances and its sheet music can help us understand how Jewish culture helped influence the pieces’ composition and popular reaction.
+Later interpretations transformed the songs’ ethnic and cultural connections.
 The song was introduced by Belle Baker in Betsy, a Ziegfeld production.
 It became a hit recording for Ben Selvin and one of several Berlin hits in 1927.
 It was performed by Al Jolson in the first feature sound film, The Jazz Singer, that same year.
 In 1946, it returned to the top 10 on the charts with Count Basie and Benny Goodman.
 In 1978, Willie Nelson made the song a no. 1 country hit, 52 years after it was written.